alphagov/govuk-developer-docs/source/manual/remove-machines.html.md

 This is needed to clean up exported resources from puppetdb, including removing checks from Icinga.

+First disable puppet on the machines you wish to remove.

-First SSH into the Puppet master for the environment:
+Next SSH into the Puppet master for the environment:

 ```console
 $ ssh puppetmaster-1.management.production